teoff9/MRME/README.md

 ### Get the files

 Get the files either by cloning the repository with git CLI:

  `git clone https://github.com/teoff9/MRME/`

 or downloading the [zip][5].

-### Launch the program
+### Launching the program

 Once in the folder MRME:
  - launch first *setup.py*
 and then, once the packages are all installed:
  - launch *MRME.py*